-- a) Enhance economic development infrastructure in the county, strengthening regional competitiveness. - 1.
-Work with partners to encourage/incentivize more quality, affordable childcare options. - 2.
+- 1. Work with partners to encourage/incentivize more quality, affordable childcare options. - 2.
 Work with providers to deliver quality broadband coverage to all areas of the county. - 3.
 Strive to increase the amount of revolving loan funds and grant funding available through federal, state, and other outside sources and encourage funds be used to enhance equity and diversity and to improve the quality of life for residents of the county. - 4.
 Encourage municipalities to adopt zoning that permits higher-density, mixed uses in downtowns and around transportation hubs that once served the entire county but now compete with highway commerce and e-commerce. - 5.
 Encourage municipalities to provide sufficient land supply for both industrial development and continued agricultural operation and to provide adequate buffers between these and other uses.